 Indian Wars & Salem Witch Trials

-Such worries form part of the backdrop to one of the most notorious and darkest chapters in Puritan history, the Salem Witch Trials.
+This sense of decline forms the backdrop to one of the most notorious and darkest chapters in Puritan history, the Salem Witch Trials.
 In one way, the trials were an anomaly in colonial America.
-Witchcraft and witch persecution were never as prominent in colonial America as in Europe, where ~ 40k suspects died during the Religious Wars, mostly of being witches rather than warlocks.
+Witchcraft and witch persecution were never as prominent in colonial America as in Europe, where ~ 40k suspects died during the Religious Wars, mostly from being accused of being witches rather than warlocks.
 In the 1590s, when King James VI of Scotland was hoping to become King James I of England, he proved his chops as a strong Protestant leader by instigating a witch hunt in North Berwick, Scotland.
 Backed by theologian John Knox, founder of Scotland’s Presbyterian Church, James scapegoated folk healers for bad weather he’d experienced sailing in the North Sea, leading to their execution by strangulation and burning.
 Matthew Hopkins, the self-styled Witchfinder General of Cambridgeshire, in the heart of Puritan England, executed hundreds of accused witches in the 1640s.
 Crucially, he was paid by quantity.
 Catholic popes also ordered the slaughtering of supposed witches in reaction to bad weather.
 For insight into European witchcraft, see the guide one misogynistic German Catholic inquisitor wrote in 1486 called the Malleus Maleficarum (translation: “Hammer of the Witches”).

 Witch trials were rare in New England despite the availability of that book and Hopkins’ pamphlet on how to spot witches, usually with periods of twenty or thirty years separating the occasional farmer who, say, blamed his cow’s death on a neighboring widow having sex with the devil.
 One prominent trial was that of Mary (Bliss) Parsons in 1675.
 We know from her diary that some people fancied themselves as witches and practiced witchcraft, despite the lack of evidence that they actually had supernatural powers.
-Of the 344 witches accused in New England between 1638 and 1725, ~ 80% were female.
+Of the 344 suspects accused in New England between 1638 and 1725, ~ 80% were female.
 Colonial America had a tradition of magic, superstition, and (pagan) cunning folk that thrived alongside Christianity, and New England Protestants believed in persecuting witches.

 Doing their best to protect the community, the court judges sentenced suspected witches to death based on their literal interpretations of the Old Testament (Exodus 22:18).
 In exchange for the relatively light sentence of a year in prison, Tituba confessed to having been visited by “the dark man” and casting spells.
 Later she retracted her sensational testimony, claiming that her master (Parris) bullied her into the plea bargain.
 Given the fact that England had just restructured New England’s governance four years earlier calling for greater religious toleration, the witch trials have often been cast as a reactionary stance against modernity, toleration or reason.
 However, most “enlightened” people in the Western world at the time believed in witches, including scientist Isaac Newton and physician/philosopher John Locke.